 From historic Richmond to the Tasman National Park, Eaglehawk Neck and Port Arthur Historic Site, this fascinating journey is rich in convict history and natural beauty.
 The Tasman Peninsula is a place of breathtaking seascapes, some of the tallest sea cliffs in the world, and wild ocean views.

 - Drive to the village of Richmond, with its colonial past, antique shops, art and craft galleries, restaurants and tea rooms.

-- Richmond is a perfect place to learn about Tasmania's rich heritage and is home to Australia's oldest bridge, built by convict labour between 1823 and 1825, Australia's oldest still-standing Catholic Church - St Johns - built in 1836, and Australia's oldest gaol, built in 1825.
+- Learn about Tasmania's rich heritage and take in Australia's oldest bridge, built by convict labour between 1823 and 1825, Australia's oldest still-standing Catholic Church - St Johns - built in 1836, and Australia's oldest gaol, built in 1825.

-- Also of interest is Old Hobart Town, a carefully constructed model of Hobart as it was in 1820.
+- Visit Old Hobart Town, a carefully constructed model of Hobart as it was in 1820.

 - Close by are the vineyards and wineries of the Coal River Valley, part of the Southern Tasmanian Wine Regions where you can taste award-winning cool-climate wines.

 - The region is also rich in produce including cheese and olives.
-Why not enjoy a long lunch at Frogmore Creek or Pooley Wines.
 Afterwards enjoy a row on the river or a relax on the riverbanks.

 - Overnight Richmond or return Hobart